The Bonfire

 And again, the embers flourished, and the fire whooshed

-And all that once I wished to become the flames wolfed
+And all of that, that once upon a time I wished to become

 Already at dawn, my memories surrendered